PrecisionLender provides the option to indicate a loan as tax exempt when pricing an opportunity.

 Fully Tax Exempt - This option is a holdover from before the Non- Bank-Qualified and Bank-Qualified options were available.
 PrecisionLender recommends disabling this option at the Product level.

-On an opportunity that is marked Tax Exempt, if you click into the Initial Rate field you'll see the Effective Yield, which is calculated as Interest Income / Average Assets.
+On an opportunity that is marked Tax Exempt, the initial rate is the rate the customer will receive.
+If you click into the Initial Rate field you'll see the Effective Yield.

 For more information on how to add/remove tax exempt options from a specific product, visit this article: Setting Up Commercial Loan Products.